jsenv/file-size-impact/readme.md

 - Helps you to catch size impacts before merging pull requests
 - Can be configured to track compressed file size
 - Create group of files to create meaningful reports
-- Can be added to any workflow like a GitHub workflow
+- Can be added to any automated process (GitHub workflow, Jenkins, ...)

 # Pull request comment